Marilyn Ware: Early life and business career

 Ware was born in Philadelphia, Pennsylvania.
 Her father was John H. Ware III who served in the United States House of Representatives.
 Ware graduated from the University of Pennsylvania, and was a freelance journalist and newspaper owner.

-From 1988-2003, Ware served as chief executive officer (CEO) of American Water Works Company, the largest water-utility holding company in the United States.
+From 1988-2003, Ware was chief executive officer (CEO) of American Water Works Company, the largest water-utility holding company in the United States.
 During her tenure, the company grew from a market capitalization of $1.4 billion in 1988 to $8.3 billion when it was sold to RWE in January 2003.

-Ware served on the Economic Advisory Board of RWE and as a member of the International Advisory Council of Thames Water, Plc., RWE's global water subsidiary, the third largest water company in the world.
+Ware was on the Economic Advisory Board of RWE and as a member of the International Advisory Council of Thames Water, Plc., RWE's global water subsidiary, the third largest water company in the world.

-In 2002, President Bush appointed Ware to serve on the National Critical Infrastructure Advisory Council, a position that she held until her appointment as U.S. Ambassador to Finland.
+In 2002, President Bush appointed Ware to the National Critical Infrastructure Advisory Council, a position that she held until her appointment as U.S. Ambassador to Finland.

 Ware spent the majority of her adult life closely involved in the U.S. water sector.
 She was the Honorary President of WaterAid America, an international charity dedicated to the provision of safe domestic water, sanitation systems and hygiene education in 15 countries.
-She also served on the Boards of Directors of The Vice President's Residence Foundation, and of the International Republican Institute (IRI).
-She served on the Board of Trustees of The American Enterprise Institute for Public Policy Research in Washington, DC, and was Vice-Chairman of the Board of the Eisenhower Fellowships Program headquartered in Philadelphia.
+She also was on the Boards of Directors of The Vice President's Residence Foundation, and of the International Republican Institute (IRI).
+She was on the Board of Trustees of The American Enterprise Institute for Public Policy Research in Washington, DC, and was Vice-Chairman of the Board of the Eisenhower Fellowships Program headquartered in Philadelphia.
 Ware was the Chairman for the Ware Family Office in Lancaster County, Pennsylvania.